 Should I call my midwife or doctor?

 Yes, definitely let them know what’s going on so that they can monitor your labor.
 But there’s no need to panic.
 They’ll be able to analyze your specific situation to make sure that you’re not going into premature labor.
+Something to keep in mind: frequent cervical checks could also increase the likelihood of prodromal labor.
 As always, if you have questions, or you’re just not sure of what’s going on, contacting your birth team is the safest option.

 The bright side of prodromal labor